 3) Learn and use the hand expression of breastmilk.

 If your breasts start to feel full and tight, hand express a few drops to help soften the nipple and areola before trying to latch your baby.
 I recommend doing this for 1-2 minutes.
-It will help you get a deeper latch and prevent the progression to engorgement.
+It will help get a deeper latch and prevent the progression to engorgement.
 The reverse-pressure softening technique can also help.

-Surviving breast engorgement
+Living with breast engorgement

 1) Continue to feed or pump often.